Core Member Engagement Team

 Core Member Engagers will:

-• Undergo intensive training and orientation to organizing and mobilizing;
+• Undergo intensive organizing and mobilizing training;

 • Work with experienced staff organizers who will support outreach and campaign efforts;